tuanrpt/DCKM/README.md

 Ubuntu), and their corresponding labels, labels-x-y.data (where x is 32 or 64, y is windows or ubuntu).

 #### An example of content of binary files
+> **Note:**
+>- The *opcodes* and the *instruction information* of machine instructions (see Section III-A) are converted from hexadecimal format to decimal format.
-> **Note:** We use the special charactor '|' to distinguish *opcodes* from *instruction information*.
+>- We use the special charactor '|' to distinguish *opcodes* from *instruction information*.
 For example, '131|131,196,8' has an opcode '131' and instruction information '131,196,8'.
 Additionally, the functions are separated by '-----'.
 ```
 ...
 -----